yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2021/index.md

 ## Smooth and glitch-less videos for the win

 Thanks to the [introduction of VA-API](https://github.com/yuzu-emu/yuzu/pull/6713) by [yzct12345](https://github.com/yzct12345) back in July, epicboy made it possible to
-[use hardware video acceleration](https://github.com/yuzu-emu/yuzu/pull/6846) to decode videos with [FFmpeg](https://en.wikipedia.org/wiki/FFmpeg) for different GPU and driver combinations.
+[use hardware video acceleration](https://github.com/yuzu-emu/yuzu/pull/6846) to decode videos with [FFmpeg](https://en.wikipedia.org/wiki/FFmpeg) for all other compatible GPU and driver combinations.
 Furthermore, yuzu will gracefully fall back to software decoding in case none of the combinations are supported.